-Note 14 - Exchange Revenues
+Note 15 - Exchange Revenues

 NRCS collects exchange revenue under reimbursable agreements for technical services provided to federal and non-federal entities at the full cost of the services to be provided.
 Federal policy requires that non-federal customers be billed in advance for the entire amount of the agreement.
+NRCS has no specific statutory authority to use anticipated budgetary resources for non-federal entities.
 Bills are issued for actual costs in accordance with terms of the underlying agreement.
 At the end of each quarter, accruals are recorded for the earned, unbilled portion of each agreement.
 An entry is recorded to estimate an allowance for possible uncollectible amounts from non-federal customers based on the historical aging of receivables.

-Note 15 - Apportionment Categories of Obligations Incurred: Direct vs. Reimbursable Obligations
+Note 16 - Apportionment Categories of Obligations Incurred: Direct vs. Reimbursable Obligations